XDM: Improving Sequential Deep Matching with Unclicked User Behaviors for Recommender System: Our Approach

-\textbf{Overall structure.} Figure~\ref{fig:network} illustrates the model structure.
+Figure~\ref{fig:network} illustrates the model structure.
 Different colors represent different data resources, \ie clicked item sequences, unclicked item sequences and label data.
 The representation of $\mathcal{S}_{u,t}^+$ and $\mathcal{S}_{u,t}^-$ are concatenated ($\oplus$) as the input of the confidence network.
 Then the confidence network outputs the activation unit $\bm{G}_{u, t}$ for feature fusion.
 The recommendations are made based on the final user representation $\bm{\hat{z}}_{u,t}$.
 The optimization of triplet metric learning for unclicked sequences is added to the final loss function.

-\textbf{Loss function.} Besides the triplet loss $\mathcal{L}_{tri}$, we use the sampled-softmax~\cite{jean2014using} method to calculate the cross-entropy loss $\mathcal{L}_{ce}$ over the large amount of items in our real-world dataset for the sake of efficiency.
-Importance sampling~(\eg log-uniform sampler \wrt items frequencies) are conducted to obtain $j$ random negative samples $\mathcal{C}_{u,t}^-$ from unobserved item set $\mathcal{I}/\mathcal{C}_{u,t}$ as most DSR models do~(\cite{tang2019towards,lv2019sdm,chen2018sequential,huang2018improving}).
+\textbf{Loss Function.} Besides the triplet loss $\mathcal{L}_{tri}$, we use the sampled-softmax~\cite{jean2014using} method to calculate the cross-entropy loss $\mathcal{L}_{ce}$ over the large amount of items in our real-world dataset for the sake of efficiency.
+Importance sampling~(\eg log-uniform sampler \wrt items frequencies) are conducted to obtain $j$ random negative samples $\mathcal{C}_{u,t}^-$ from unobserved item set $\mathcal{I}/\mathcal{C}_{u,t}$ as most DSR models do~\cite{lv2019sdm}.
 The model performs joint optimization according to the overall loss defined as follows:

 where $\mathcal{C}_{u,t}$ is the positive labels from real behaviors of user $u$ after time $t$.
-The sampled-softmax takes final user representation, positive and negative samples as input, which outputs the prediction probability distribution over items in $\mathcal{C}_{u,t}$.
-It has the same motivation with large items candidates as the large vocabulary in language modeling~\cite{jean2014using}. $\lambda$ is the trade-off coefficient of two loss terms.
+The sampled-softmax takes final user representation, positive and negative samples as input, which outputs the prediction probability distribution over items in $\mathcal{C}_{u,t}$. $\lambda$ is the trade-off coefficient of two loss terms.